May the Lord cause you to flourish, both you and your children. Psalm 115:14

 Cindy Dodds, M.Ed.

-Vice President of Flourishing Initiatives, ACSI
+Chief of Flourishing Initiatives, ACSI

-Cindy Dodds is the Vice President of Flourishing Initiatives at ACSI.
+Cindy Dodds is the Chief of Flourishing Initiatives at ACSI.
 Before joining ACSI, as part of her 20 years in Christian school leadership, she served as Head of School for two Christian schools in Pennsylvania.
 Dodds is most recognized for her commitment to continuous school improvement and her passion for leadership development.

 Defining Well-Being